aidangollan/WeirdSpotify/README.md

 The names of the songs in the playlist will match the string you enter.

+This was my first React project, so please forgive the poor coding practices 😁.

 ## Example

 For example, if you entered the string "Hello World it's lovely to see you today," the playlist might look something like this: